 Space debris: the great threat

-Only two months ago the NASA canceled a spacewalk due to potentially dangerous space debris after Russia shot a missile to destroy its satellite on November 16th.
+Only two months ago NASA canceled a spacewalk due to potentially dangerous space debris after Russia shot a missile to destroy its satellite on November 16th.
 These astronauts, who had planned this mission for months, only learned of the cancellation on the morning of the planned spacewalk.
 It didn’t have to be this way.

 What future for space?

 There are around 130 million “Space debris” in orbit around the Earth, a dangerous plague that might become an SDG.
-As of September 2021, there are about 8000 satellites in orbit around Earth.
+As of September 2021, there were about 8000 satellites in orbit around Earth.
 Companies like Amazon or SpaceX want to launch more than 42000 satellites for a faster network.
 This would entail an even greater risk for space safety and sustainability.

 An extreme optimist